jacobadenbaum/TexTables.jl/README.md

 it easy to construct common tables.
 However, these functions are a small subset of what `TexTables` is designed for: it should be easy to programatically make any type of hierarchical table and and print it to LaTeX.
-For more details on how to roll-your-own tables (or integrate LaTeX tabular output into your own package) very easily using `TexTables`, see the Advanced Usage section below.
+For more details on how to easily roll-your-own tables (or integrate LaTeX tabular output into your own package) using `TexTables`, see the Advanced Usage section below.

 ## Making A Table of Summary Statistics
 Let's download the `iris` dataset from `RDatasets`, and quickly